AP-Skill-Development-Corporation/Python-Django-Internship-I-2023/README.md

 # Day-26(20-06-2023):
   - Displaying,Update and Delete by using ORM Queries in Shell
   - Superuser Creation
-  - Completed Front end for CRUD Operatiosn on Student Model Class
+  - Completed Front end for CRUD Operations on Student Model Class
   - Recorded Video Link [Click Here]()